 European Youth Work Agenda

-A strategic framework for youth work development
+A strategic framework for strengthening and further developing youth work

 How the European Youth Work Agenda can help address the challenges of the coronavirus pandemic for youth work in Europe is a ubiquitous example of such developments.
 The effects caused by the outbreak and global spread of the coronavirus pose unprecedented challenges for the youth work sector and for further developing youth work in Europe.
 Initiatives for getting an overview of the impact of the pandemic on youth work are underway.
-The 3rd European Youth Work Convention will be a crucial moment for discussing the assessment of the challenges faced by the youth work sector among its community of practice and how to address them.
-In its capacity as a strategic framework, the European Youth Work Agenda can help bring the debate to political attention.
+The 3rd European Youth Work Convention (EYWC) was a crucial moment for discussing the assessment of the challenges faced by the youth work sector among its community of practice and how to address them.
+In its capacity as a strategic framework, the European Youth Work Agenda can bring the debate to political attention.